-- Review the conditions imposed on your visit and asked their meaning from the BSO
+- Please review the conditions imposed on your visit and ask their meaning from the BSO.

 - Remember, a Visitor Record does not replace a TRV.
 Therefore, you may not use it for re-entry to Canada.

-When you travel to Canada, a BSO decides for how long you may stay in Canada.
+A BSO decides how long you may stay in Canada when travelling to Canada.
 Thus, if they authorize you to stay for up to six months, you usually won’t receive a Visitor Record.
 However, they will issue you a Visitor Record under the following circumstances.